ZinkDigital/boson/README.md

 ### Boson

-A "Boson" is an object created to wrap either BSON encoded as a Byte Array or JSON encoded as a String, and to associate various Extractors and/or Injectors that processes the input according to a given expression in a type safe manner.
-The input is traversed only as needed add and so Extraction / Injection may complete before a single pass of the input data has been complete, and will complete ion at most one complete pass over the input data.
+A "Boson" is an object created to wrap either BSON encoded as a Byte Array, or JSON encoded as a String, and to associate various Extractors and/or Injectors that processes the input according to a given expression in a type safe manner.
+The input is traversed only as needed and so Extraction / Injection may complete before a single pass of the input data has been complete, and will complete in at most one complete pass over the input data.

-This make Boson extremely fast for certain types of BSON and JSON processing tasks
+This make Boson extremely fast and type safe for certain types of BSON and JSON processing tasks.

 <div id='id-bosonExtractionScala'/>